spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 ## Install PCG

 There are two supported PCG installation methods for VMware vSphere.
 You can use the Palette CLI, or you can use an OVA/OVF template.
-The Palette CLI can be used on any Linux x86-64 system that has docker daemon installed and has connectivity to the Palette Management console as well as VMware vSpher
+The Palette CLI can be used on any Linux x86-64 system that has the Docker daemon installed and has connectivity to the Palette and the VMware environment.

 <br />